HostPapa

 HostPapa is a Canadian-based privately owned web hosting company that provides shared, reseller, and virtual private server (VPS) hosting.
 It operates in Canada, United States, United Kingdom, Australia, Germany, New Zealand, Mexico, Singapore, India, Hong Kong, European Union, France, Ireland, Belgium and Spain.

-In 2016 the company provided hosting services to more than 180,000 websites.
+In 2023, the company provided hosting services to more than 500,000 websites.

 History

-HostPapa entered the dedicated and hosted applications market in 2002, and began offering web hosting services to customers in 2005, through its first registered domain.
+HostPapa entered the dedicated and hosted applications' market in 2002, and began offering web hosting services to customers in 2005, through its first registered domain.

 It was officially founded in Canada by Jamie Opalchuk in 2006.
-In its promotional material, HostPapa committed to using green energy.
-In 2010 HostPapa was accredited by the Better Business Bureau.
+In 2010, HostPapa was accredited by the Better Business Bureau.

-The current company logo, including the "Papa" character, was the result of a 2012 "Who's Your Papa?" logo design contest.
+The previous company logo, including the "Papa" character, was the result of a 2012 "Who's Your Papa?" logo design contest.
+The current logo was designed and launched in 2022.

 In June 2012, HostPapa partnered with Cloudflare, a website performance optimization company.
 Also in 2012, HostPapa announced a partnership with SiteLock Website Security.